How To Install Your TruTex Footing

 With a few key tools, installation of your footing additive is a straightforward process.

-Installing footing yourself is a great option for saving money and is not difficult to do, provided you follow the steps outlined below.
+Installing footing yourself is a great option for some cost savings and is not difficult to do, provided you follow the steps outlined below.

 Quick Overview of Installation